PdxCodeGuild/Full-Stack-Day-Class/practice/rarest.md

 # Practice: Rarest

+Save your solution in a directory in `practice/` named `rarest`.
+Your HTML file should be named `index.html` and your JS file named `site.js` in that directory.

 Given an object that maps names to ages, write a function `rarest(obj)` find and return just the rarest age.

 ```js